shmh40/website_src/firstsite/content/homepage/about.md

 ## Introduction

+I am Sebastian Hickman, a PhD student at the University of Cambridge, supervised by [Alex Archibald](https://www.ch.cam.ac.uk/person/ata27), [Paul Griffiths](https://www.ch.cam.ac.uk/person/ptg21) and [Peer Nowack](https://research-portal.uea.ac.uk/en/persons/peer-nowack).

+I work on modelling observed air pollution with machine learning and causal models.

+***

-This is my site - for writing, reference and reading.
+This site is for writing, reference and reading.

-Posts will likely be about machine learning, causal inference (and maybe discovery...*eek*), and their applications to environmental research, particularly understanding air pollution.
-Other areas of environmental research of particular interest include atmospheric science more widely, (de)forestation and examining climate models.
+Posts will are loosely about machine learning, causal inference (and maybe discovery...*eek*), and their applications to environmental research, particularly understanding air pollution.
+Other areas of environmental science of particular interest include atmospheric science more widely, (de)forestation and examining climate models.

-Posts will hopefully (!) improve over time.
+The writing will hopefully (!) improve over time.

 ***